 There are several things to do in Paia depending on what you’re into.
 If you’re looking for an adrenalin rush then head to Kite Beach for some kite surfing – one of the best Maui water activities.
 If you’re looking for more rest and relaxation, opt for a yoga class at Baldwin Beach, one of the best beaches in Paia.

 Paia town has something for everyone, filled with boutique shops, restaurants and art galleries, Paia may soon become your favorite small Maui town.
-A day or two should be spent exploring Maui’s pristine North Shore.
+A day or two on your Maui itinerary should be spent exploring Maui’s pristine North Shore.

 Paia Town Maui